oswmilanez/moodle_dump_obfuscating_personal_data/README.md

-# moodle_dump_obfuscating_personal_data
+# moodle_dump_opd
-Docker image to do a Dump from moodle database obfuscation personal data
+Docker image to do a Dump from moodle database obfuscation personal data for developmento/ops propose